jabruniessner/PyCGN/README.md

 However, one could easily use different PSFs and so on.
 One could also provide a ground truth image or something alike

+This project is distributed under the GPL v3 license